sanchez0408/tobacco-shop-business-analysis/README.md

 | Nicotine pouches | +90.2% | −7.72 pt |
 | E-cigarettes refills | +78.7% | −6.60 pt |

+**Cause:**

+- **CBD flowers & resins** : Product range in store with a low turnover rate; price reductions were implemented during 2025 in order to clear stock
+- **Nicotine pouches** : Stock clearance during the year with price reduction following the ban on the sale of these products planned for 2026
+- **E-cigarettes & refills** : The main product range (VUSE) regulated for sale represents too large a market share in electronic cigarettes

 ### Seasonality
 - **July** is the strongest month at 11.60% of annual revenue (+39% vs monthly average)
 - **Summer peak** (July-August) + **year-end** (December) are the 3 main activity peaks